 * Start advertising campaign.

-* Buy all paper products including table cloths, plates, cups, silverware and napkins.
+* Buy all paper products including table cloths, plates, cups, utensils and napkins.

 * Buy non-perishable food items.

-* Hold a short meeting with volunteers and explain their roles to them.
-Assign shifts, if
+* Hold a short meeting with volunteers and explain their roles to them. * Assign shifts, if necessary.

 One Week Before

 * Contact volunteers to remind them of their shifts.
 Find back up volunteers just in case they are needed.

 * All volunteer groups should finish up their preparations, set up tables, prepare the foods

 * Get a cash box and plenty of cash to make change.
 Don’t forget a calculator and paper to track attendance

 * Put out signs to advertise the barbecue.

 * Finish preparing food and have them set out just as the doors open.